Meeting-BaaS/mcp-on-vercel/README.md

 - Requires a Redis attached to the project under `process.env.REDIS_URL`
 - Make sure you have [Fluid compute](https://vercel.com/docs/functions/fluid-compute) enabled for efficient execution
-- After enabling Fluid compute, create a `vercel.json` and adjust max duration to 800 if you using a Vercel Pro or Enterprise account.
+- After enabling Fluid compute, create a `vercel.json` and set `maxDuration` to `800` if you are using a Vercel Pro or Enterprise account.
 - An example of `vercel.json`:

 ````json